OliverWoolland/doco-cd-may-be/README.md

 First install the Github cli tool (if you don't have it already).

-A guide for specific distros can be found [here]([url](https://github.com/cli/cli/blob/trunk/docs/install_linux.md), or the following general method applied
+A guide for specific distros can be found [https://github.com/cli/cli/blob/trunk/docs/install_linux.md](here), or the following general method

 ```bash
 curl -sS https://webi.sh/gh \| sh